donghai163/goson/README.md

 ```
 ### Data

-Use Get() as you would normally with a subscript on a map.
-Default value types are string, bool, float64 and int.
+Every `Get()` call will return another Goson object.
+You can then access the data with a value function.
+The default value types are `float64`, `int`, `bool`, `string`.
+If the key does not exist it the value function
-These values will never return nil if the value does not exist, instead you will get the default zero value.
+will return the default zero value.
+To check if a key exists read the section on existence.

 ```go
 name := g.Get("name").String()